madeline-scyphers/boa/docs/user_guide/getting_started.rst

 Installing for Contributing
 ********************************

-Clone the boa repository from `boa's GitHub page <https://github.com/madeline-scyphers/boa>`_.
+fork the boa repository from `boa's GitHub page <https://github.com/madeline-scyphers/boa>`_. and then clone your forked repo

 If you are not on an x86 mac (or a mac with python running through rosetta), from the root directory of the cloned repository, run::